-Since this class is all online, you are not required to be in a specific classroom at a particular time.
-However, each week you will be assigned specific readings and/or viewings, and you should budget around 4-8 hours per week to complete it.
+You will be required to attend two 80-minute class sessions most weeks (except Election Day, Fall Break, and the National Day of Mourning/Thanksgiving holiday), and to complete between 4-8 hours of homework outside of class time each week.
 This is standard for an upper level, 3-credit-hour college course.
-(NOTE: You will often have to put in more hours of homework during weeks in which a major project is due.)
+(NOTE: You will have to put in more hours of homework during weeks in which a major project is due.)
 Please make sure that your schedule allows for the time commitment that this course will require from you.

-You will need to complete all homework (reading, watching, and/or listening) and have your thoughts and notes ready to reference during the "Daily Work" portion of the class.
+You will need to complete all homework (reading, watching, and/or listening) and have your thoughts and notes ready to reference during our class discussions.
+It is also best to have the readings pulled up during class.